Chemotherapy

 Uses of Chemotherapy

 Chemotherapy is used to kill cancer cells in patients with cancer.
-Chemotherapy is primarily used to:
+Chemotherapy primarily serves to:

-- Lower the total number of cancer cells in your body
+- First, lower the total number of cancer cells in your body

-If you’ve undergone surgery to remove a cancerous tumor, such as a lumpectomy for breast cancer, your oncologist may recommend chemotherapy to ensure that any lingering cancer cells are killed, as well.
+If you’ve undergone surgery to remove a cancerous tumor, such as a lumpectomy for breast cancer, your oncologist may recommend chemotherapy to ensure that it kills any lingering cancer cells, as well.

 Chemotherapy for conditions other than cancer